hassansaker/Wireless-Multipath-Model-/README.md

-%% README for BS and MS with LOS Simulation Code

-% This MATLAB script simulates a scenario involving a Base Station (BS)
+# This MATLAB script simulates a scenario involving a Base Station (BS)
-% and a Mobile Station (MS) with Line of Sight (LOS) propagation.
+# and a Mobile Station (MS) with Line of Sight (LOS) propagation.
-% The script evaluates the received signal in both time and frequency domains
+# The script evaluates the received signal in both time and frequency domains
-% for different angles of the mobile station's movement.
+# for different angles of the mobile station's movement.

-% Author: [Hassan saker]
+- Author: [Hassan saker]
-% Date: [11/14/2024]
+- Date: [11/14/2024]
-% Version: 1.0
+- Version: 1.0

-%% Overview
+### Overview
 The code consists of two main parts:
 1. **LOS Signal Simulation**: It calculates the received signal from the base station to the mobile station when moving directly towards it (0 degrees).
 2. **Angle Variation Analysis**: It analyzes how the received signal changes as the angle of movement changes (45°, 90°, 135°, and 180°).